e271828e/Flight.jl/docs/notes/design/framework_spec.md

   know from state alone; stage 2 adds what needs inputs; your dynamics read your own published results instead of recomputing them.
 - **One home per datum** ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws), [§4.3](#43-table-mechanics-and-port-granularity)).
-The signal table holds *produced* signals only, never transported ones: buffer for `x`, stores for `z`/`m`, table for signals — no store mirrors another.
+The signal table holds *produced* signals only, never transported ones: buffer for continuous `x`, stores for discrete `x` and for `m`, table for signals — no store mirrors another.
 - **The value-level constructor** ([§4.4](#44-function-valued-signals-environment-access)).
 A field-emitting component ships the map (component, input values) → handle as a plain exported function, and its output stage merely calls it: [§14.1](#141-conditions-are-path-addressed-overlays-on-the-declared-defaults)'s condition math must be able